zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 right view on the four realms.
-The one who is enlightened only by the way, the enlightened by the way, and the enlightened with the wisdom alone feels that "all actions are impermanent"; that "all actions are suffering"; that "all dhammas are selfless"; Feeling that “knowledge is based on deeds”; feel that “knowledge is dependent for name and form”; feel that “touch is based on six locations”; feel that “feeling is based on touch”; "Received as the predestined to have thirst for love"; felt "Thirsty and love as the predestined to obtain";
+The one who is enlightened only by the way, the enlightened by the way, and the enlightened with the wisdom alone feels that "all actions are impermanent"; that "all actions are suffering"; that "all dhammas are selfless"; Feeling that "knowledge is based on deeds"; feel that "knowledge is dependent for name and form"; feel that "touch is based on six locations"; feel that "feeling is based on touch"; "Received as the predestined to have thirst for love"; felt "Thirsty and love as the predestined to obtain";
-felt "to take as the predestined for existence"; felt "to be predestined for existence"; felt "to be born" There is old death due to the condition; feeling “to die with the extinguishment of ignorance”; to feel “to die with the deeds to know and to die”; to feel “to extinguish with the name and to perish”; to feel “to extinguish with the name and form”; Feeling "destroyed in six places";
+felt "to take as the predestined for existence"; felt "to be predestined for existence"; felt "to be born" There is old death due to the condition; feeling "to die with the extinguishment of ignorance"; to feel "to die with the deeds to know and to die"; to feel "to extinguish with the name and to perish"; to feel "to extinguish with the name and form"; Feeling "destroyed in six places";
-feeling "destroyed by touching"; feeling "destroyed by thirst"; felt "destroyed by thirst"; felt "being destroyed by extinguishing Extinguish”; feel that “existence and death will lead to birth and death”; feel that “existence and death will lead to death and death”; feel that “this is suffering”; feel that “this is suffering collection”; feel that “this is suffering and extinguish”;
+feeling "destroyed by touching"; feeling "destroyed by thirst"; felt "destroyed by thirst"; felt "being destroyed by extinguishing Extinguish"; feel that "existence and death will lead to birth and death"; feel that "existence and death will lead to death and death"; feel that "this is suffering"; feel that "this is suffering collection"; feel that "this is suffering and extinguish";
 feel that this is leading to suffering Feeling that "these are troubles"; feel that "this is the set of troubles"... (slightly) feel that "this is the path leading to troubles"; feel that these dhammas should be ubiquitous; feel that